chrisrauch193/CS2006Practical3/README.md

 # CS2006Practical3: Python 2

-The following dependencies are required:
+The following dependencies are required to run the analysis locally:

-  - python=3.6
+  - python
   - numpy
   - matplotlib
   - pandas